hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 kx.q["traffic_station"] = kx.q.read.csv('../pmed_ubicacion_12-2022.csv', types = "SII**FFFF", delimiter = ";", as_table=True)
 ```

-We can now access these objects in kdb/q functions without needing to pass them as pykx or python objects.
-For example, let's change the name of the columns in both tables so that they have more standard ones:
+We can now access these objects inside the q context without needing to pass them as PyKX or Python objects.
+For example, let's rename the columns in both tables to standardize them:

 ```python